Phone Swap: Plot

-Struggling fashion designer Mary Oyenokwe and arrogant businessman Akin Cole are handed the wrong phones after they collide and drop their belongings at the airport.
-They part, and Akin receives a message on Mary's phone from Mary's boss Alexis which reads "Enjoy your flight to Owerri".
+Struggling fashion designer Mary Oyenokwe and arrogant businessman Akin Cole are handed the wrong phones after they collide at the airport.
+After parting, Akin receives a message on Mary's phone from her boss Alexis which reads "Enjoy your flight to Owerri".
 Thinking the message is from the similarly-named Alex - Akin's loyal but incompetent assistant - he books another ticket to Owerri.
-Mary, whose father has called her to act as a mediator at a family meeting in Owerri, accidentally purchases a ticket to Abuja but realises her mistake after the flight attendant informs her the plane is actually headed for Abuja.
-Similarly, Akin hears Mary's ringtone and asks his own flight attendant to let him off the plane, but the plane is already airborne.
+Mary, whose father has called her to act as a mediator at a family meeting, accidentally purchases a ticket to Abuja but realises her mistake after the flight attendant informs her the plane is actually headed for Abuja.
+Similarly, Akin discovers he has boarded the wrong flight but is already airborne.

 Mary arrives in Abuja and calls her own number on Akin's phone; both are uncivil at first but agree to cooperate, and Akin suggests she stay with his free-spirited mother Kike, provided Mary delivers his phone's memory card containing valuable files to his company chairman at a business retreat.
 Believing Mary to be her son's girlfriend, the ecstatic Kike immediately warms towards her, and all Mary's attempts to explain fall on deaf ears.
 The pair bond over fashion, and Kike invites Mary to a get-together with friends the next day.

 Meanwhile in Owerri, following an altercation with Mary's sister Cynthia, who is on police duty, Akin is taken to Mary's father's archaic and overcrowded bungalow in the town's hoi polloi district where Cynthia introduces Akin to their father, believing he is her sister's boyfriend.
 Akin struggles to adapt to their simple lifestyle, much to the family's amusement, but after Mary asks him to speak to her sister on her behalf, Cynthia agrees to turn a new leaf and control her temper for her children's sake.
 At the meeting Mary was supposed to mediate, Cynthia asks her in-laws for forgiveness (She had inflicted a penile injury on her husband during an argument), and they accept her apology.